How To Build a DIY Mud Kitchen Using Wood Pallets (The $15 Build)

 Step 1: Cut Pallets to Size

 First, we cut one pallet in half widthwise (for the main surface) and the other lengthwise (for the lower shelf).
 I’m not going to provide precise measurements, because pallets aren’t all the same size and for this kind of project I think it’s fine to be imprecise and improvise a bit.
-Check the video to see how we roughly did this, but the main thing is for the slats of the surface to be perpendicular to the slats of the lower shelf.

 Step 2: Pull Apart Remaining Portions of Pallets

 Uncle Knackers has another video on how to pull apart a pallet (“say that five times fast”).
-You can use a crowbar and a hammer to pry off individual slats, but when I tried this it quickly splintered the old wood, so instead I used his second method—sliding a chisel into each gap and hammering it to make an opening wide enough for the reciprocating saw.
-Then, using a blade intended for both wood and metal, I sliced through the nails with the reciprocating saw, freeing individual slats.
+You can use a crowbar and a hammer to pry off individual slats, but when I tried this it quickly splintered the old wood, so instead I used his second “chisel crack” method—sliding a chisel into each gap and hammering it to make an opening wide enough for the reciprocating saw blade to cut through the nail.

 Step 3: Fill in Gaps and Sand Surface